 Great Lake Circle

 The Great Lakes Circle is an area of the campus where school groups gather to discuss the Great Lakes and its watershed.
-Public guests can sit in this area to take a break from shopping in Suttons Bay or to enjoy the Great Lakes mural.
+Public guests can sit in this area to take a break from shopping in Suttons Bay or to reflect on the Great Lakes mural.

 The Shoreline Restoration and Wetland Demonstration Project was constructed along our waterfront behind the Capt.
 Thomas M. Kelly Biological Station.
 These wetlands offer a unique opportunity for educational programs.
 Guests can learn about the role of coastal wetlands in Michigan as well as what plants and animals call the wetlands home.
 Interpretive signage is placed along the wetland path and informative wetland brochures are available.